ccaj007/rhcsa/questions.md

 sudo podman exec -it pdfconvert /bin/bash # confirm you create container exit
 ```
-9	create a container using the image monitor which has been created above
+9	As devuser1 create a container using the image monitor which has been created above
 	* run container named monitor
   	* attach the volume /opt/input and /opt/processed with container /action/incoming/ and /action/outgoing/ respectively

 solution 9
 ```